UPDATE: HOW TO KEEP YOUR EU OR UK IMPORT STATUS POST BREXIT (RETURNED GOODS RELIEF “RGR)

 Developments in an untested area

-While this is a developing area, it does not appear likely or correct that RGR will be claimable in both the UK and the EU based on a single pre-Brexit EU import i.e. to imports retained in effect where Import VAT has only been paid once.
-It seems clear that RGR should only be claimed in one or the other territory, and alternative options such as temporary admission or re-import will be required in the other territory.
+While this is a developing area, it does not appear possible that RGR may be claimable in both the UK and the EU based on a single pre-Brexit EU import i.e. two imports retained in effect where Import VAT has only been paid once.
+However, from a tax perspective, it seems clear that RGR should only be claimed in one or the other territory, and alternative options such as temporary admission or re-import will be required in the remainder territory.

-This provides no certainty for tax payers seeking to use RGR outside of what might be seen as the “home” or chosen import Customs territory, and, in fact increases risk of relying on RGR for the alternate Customs territory, rather than more secure options.
+This provides no certainty for tax players seeking to use RGR outside of what might be seen as the “home” import Customs territory, and, in fact increases risk when relying on RGR for the alternate Customs territory, rather than more secure options.

 The use of RGR will therefore depend on each aircraft’s circumstances as well as the risk appetite of the owner/operator.
-We recommend that you consider the possibility of the use of RGR on a case by case basis.
+We would only normally recommend that you consider the possibility of the use of RGR where this reflects supporting import documentation.

 Until both the UK and EU27 provide clear updated guidance or rules on RGR, aircraft owners and operators are subject to increased risk by relying on RGR to protect an aircraft’s import status, particularly as different EU member states may take differing views on the correct application of post Brexit RGR.
 This risk is magnified as a result of the current political tension between the UK and EU27 and may last for some time until legal clarity is available.